ondra-m/redmine-installer/README.md

 ### Installing

 Create new project on empty directory.
 All argument are optional.
-Directory must be an empty or current user must have privileges to create it.
+Directory should be empty because installer delete all content for ensuring correct installation.
+If directory does not exist, current user must have privileges to create it.

 ```
 redmine help install